Why use webhooks?

 Email Verifier — Single

-Full result included directly — no GET request needed.Email Verifier — Bulk
+The full result is included directly — no GET request needed.Email Verifier — Bulk

 Phone Finder — Single

-Full result included directly — no GET request needed.Phone Finder — Bulk
+The full result is included directly — no GET request needed.Phone Finder — Bulk

 |---|---|---|